Santorini’s Best Photo Spots | How to Capture Like a Postcard : Hidden Gems by Locals and Photo Tips

 Santorini proposal photos at secret spot: calm view from stairs near blue domed church, sunset light filtering, romantic and intimate setting for engagement proposals.

-Koloumpo Beach – A Hidden Gem in Santorini
+Koloumpo Beach Santorini: A Hidden Gem of Untouched Beauty

 Secluded beach in Santorini (Koloumpo): rugged volcanic coast, calm waters, dramatic cliffs; peaceful escape and perfect backdrop for maternity / pregnancy and family portraits.”